ekatovich/CV_Latex_Template/README.md

 # CV_Latex_Template
-Latex code to generate my CV
+Copy the code in the Latex_Template folder of this repository into a Latex editor/Overleaf to recreate my CV.
+Customize to suit your needs!